distributed-system-analysis/pbench/docs/API/V1/server_audit.md

 # `GET /api/v1/server/audit`

-This API returns an `application/json` document describing the Pbench Server audit log.
-Various query parameters are available to limit the returned records.
+This API returns the Pbench Server audit log as an `application/json` document.
+Various query parameters are available to filter the returned records.

 ## Query parameters